aarondon1/Virtual-HomeLab/README.md

 ---

-## Screenshots
-Screenshots will be added to showcase configurations, attack scenarios, Splunk dashboards, and other key aspects of the lab setup.

----

 This documentation will be regularly updated as new components are added, experiments are conducted, and findings are analyzed to ensure a comprehensive learning and skill-building experience.
+Screenshots will also be added to showcase configurations, attack scenarios, Splunk dashboards, and other key aspects of the lab setup.